nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-03-05-04-ending-the-study.md

 **Disconnecting the PAT Probes**

-1. Press down on the tab of the probe that protrudes through the
+1. Press down on the tab of the probe that protrudes through the connector.
   <div class="center">
     <img src=":images_path:/endf-11.png">
   </div>